vryy/4C/CONTRIBUTING.md

 *  Make the branch name descriptive; that is, avoid `fixSomeStuff`, `performanceTweaks`, and generic names along those lines.
 *  To indicate your branch is intended solely for your own use, include your username in the branch name somehow, as in `<username>-<restOfBranchName>` or `<restOfBranchName>-<username>`.

+> **Note:** Use `git branch` to list all available branches.

 [↑ Contents](#contents)

 ### Make your Changes

-Do whatever work is necessary to address the issue you're tackling.
+* Do whatever work is necessary to address the issue you're tackling.
+* Commit your changes locally.

 > **Note:** Break your work into logical, compilable commits.
 Feel free to commit small chunks early and often in your local repository and